Guide

 03

-• Angel tax exemption (Section 56(2)(viib)): This is the big one.
-For DPIIT-recognised startups, money received from angel investors above Fair Market Value is not taxed as income from other sources.
-This was a huge blocker for early-stage funding rounds and removing it matters.
+• Angel tax exemption (Section 56(2)(viib)): For DPIIT-recognised startups, money received from angel investors above Fair Market Value is not taxed as income.
+This is the most significant benefit for early-stage fundraising.

 • 3-year income tax holiday (Section 80-IAC): 100% profit deduction for any 3 consecutive years within your first 10 years.
-Important note: this requires a separate certification from the Inter-Ministerial Board (IMB) - it is not automatic with DPIIT recognition alone.
+Both companies and LLPs qualify.
+Important: this requires a separate certification from the Inter-Ministerial Board (IMB) - it is not automatic with DPIIT recognition alone.

-• Patent filing: 80% rebate on government patent filing fees, plus fast-tracked examination through a dedicated startup IP cell
+• Patent filing: 80% rebate on government patent fees, plus fast-tracked examination through a dedicated startup IP cell.

-• Labour law self-certification: For 5 years, you can self-certify compliance under 3 central labour laws instead of being subject to inspections
+• Labour law self-certification: For 5 years, self-certify compliance under 3 central labour laws instead of being subject to inspections.

-• Fund of Funds access: Eligible for investment from SIDBI's Fund of Funds via registered AIFs (Alternative Investment Funds)
+• Fund of Funds access: Eligible for investment from SIDBI's Fund of Funds via registered AIFs.

 Source: Section 80-IAC, Income Tax Act; Section 56(2)(viib) proviso